MIT-LCP/mimic-website/content/mimictables/diagnoses_icd.md

 # Important considerations

-* All ICD codes in MIMIC III v1.0 are ICD-9 based.
+* All ICD codes in MIMIC-III v1.0 are ICD-9 based.
 The Beth Israel Deaconess Medical Center will begin using ICD-10 codes in 2015.